Goldfish are a very popular choice in the aquarium hobby. Winning my first goldfish (Moby) at the fair is what got me into fishkeeping many years ago.

 A great natural way to filter the water is by adding live plants.
 Pothos is a great choice for goldfish, as is duckweed as they love to eat it and it does a great job of absorbing nitrates.

-You’ll also need to know how to clean a fish tank properly and set up a regular tank maintenance schedule.
+You’ll also need to know how to clean a goldfish tank properly and set up a regular tank maintenance schedule.

 Tank Decor